- Report an Administrator

 When you set these up for studying them online, you can choose to have it show you the TERM and then the DEFINITION, or you can look at the DEFINITION first and then it will show you the TERM... the latter method might be best for studying?
 There is also a "quiz" mode that you may find useful in the small sets.
 AND for the APP-inclined people and your smart phones, there is an App available for purchase (relatively inexpensive) on the site with the flash cards.
 If that's for you, go for it!
 Feedback on that has also been pretty positive in that people are able to study their flashcards on their smart phones just about anywhere and anytime...

 Would like to know if you find this helpful in your studying...
 PRECEPTORS...you might take note of this, too...for your future AITs (in case they miss it).
 Feedback (so far) has been extremely positive (from all over the country - not just in Oklahoma)!
-And, our first time pass rates are improving, too!
+And, our first time pass rates have greatly improved, too!
 So, don't ignore these.